ldcouto/cgexp/README.md

   component and delegate to produce the code generated version of the system.

+### Requirements:
+* Java 1.8 or newer.
+* Maven 3.0 or newer.

 ### Usage:

 Go to the `projects` directory.

-To code generate the VDM tests and produce the code generated version of the system issue the following command:
+To code generate the VDM tests and produce the code generated version of the system execute:

 ~~~
 mvn install
 ~~~

-To test the code generated version of the system using the code generated VDM tests issue the following command:
+To test the code generated version of the system using the code generated VDM tests execute:

 ~~~
 mvn test
 ~~~

-To clean all projects and delete generated code issue the following command:
+To clean all projects and delete generated code execute:

 ~~~
 mvn clean
 ~~~

-### Requirements:
-* Java 1.8 or newer.
-* Maven 3.0 or newer.